 They are typically unique phrases or codes influencers share with their followers to use when purchasing the product they are promoting.
 While these can be a great starting point, they are easy to misuse.
 With sites like Honey and RetailMeNot, promo codes are shared with the more general public, making it difficult to determine the success of your campaign.

 Pros: Great for motivating potential buyers

 Cons: Widespread sharing of codes can skew results

 Affiliate links are specific URLs that have an affiliate’s ID attached to the end of it.
-These links are most commonly used by bloggers and vloggers and help marketers track the percentage of traffic and sales converted as a result of the influencer.
+These links are most commonly used by bloggers and vloggers and help marketers track the percentage of traffic and sales converted as a result of the influencer campaign.
 Typically, the influencer keeps a small portion of the sales tied to the link as a commission.

 Pros: Very little upfront cost and easy to set up